 The #HealthyMumsHealthyKids appeal was built on the premise that good nutrition and health during adolescence, a woman's pregnancy and her child's early years are the foundation that every child needs to reach their full potential.

 Senegal is often thought of as the regional hub of business, culture and tourism in West Africa.
 And yet, in the desert-like north-eastern region of Matam, thousands of children under five suffer from severe acute malnutition in a persistent annual crisis.
 The causes of this life-threatening child malnutrition are complex, including poor access to healthcare, water and sanitation, high poverty rates, lack of dietary diversity and good nutritional knowledge, teenage pregnancies and lack of birth spacing.

 Action Against Hunger has been working in Senegal since 2012, and in 2016 alone, it helped almost 100,000 people in the country.
-Matched funds will help Action Against Hunger build on its existing strengths in the region, working with local midwives, health workers and community volunteers to provide young girls, mums and mums-to-be with more access to nutritional advice and treatment.
+Aid matching from the UK Government has helped Action Against Hunger build on its existing strengths in the region, working with local midwives, health workers and community volunteers to provide young girls, mums and mums-to-be with more access to nutritional advice and treatment.
 They will be better informed on how to provide good nutrition so that their children can grow up strong, develop into healthy adults and realise their full potential.

 Midwife Ndiaye examines Dieynaba, a pregant woman, at a health post in Matam.